The 10 most innovative joint ventures of 2022

 For taking employees to school—on the boss’s dime

 Amid the Great Resignation, employers—particularly those in the service sector—have been raising wages and burnishing benefits in an effort to retain and attract workers.
 An education benefit, where companies offer and pay for degree and/or non-degree programs, became an even more compelling perk in this climate, and 2U and Guild Education, both of which are online education companies, entered into a partnership in February 2021 to support businesses seeking to develop employee talent.
-Guild Education serves major companies such as Walmart, Lowe’s, the Walt Disney Company, and Chipotle with courses and notably a tuition-reimbursement product for it to entice employees.
+Guild Education serves major companies such as Walmart, Lowe’s, the Walt Disney Company, and Chipotle with courses and notably its technology platform facilitates tuition assistance for tuition-reimbursement programs, so employers pay for their employees’s ongoing education.
 With the 2U deal, now Guild could offer them access to 2U’s online course catalog, which includes degree programs from such colleges and universities as the University of California, Berkeley.
 The 2U university partners that now have courses or programs available on Guild’s platforms are Morehouse College, Michigan State University, and the University of Minnesota.
 By the end of 2021, 10 online programs from 2U (or edX, which 2U formally acquired last November) were live in Guild’s learning marketplace, with employers funding the courses of study.
 These included an online undergraduate degree program from Morehouse Online as well nine part-time boot camps in fields of study such as data visualization and analytics, cybersecurity, and digital marketing.
 The CEO of 2U has told investors that extending into the enterprise is both the fastest-growing segment of 2U’s business as well as its biggest opportunity.
 Guild Education’s tuition-assistance benefit plans give 2U the chance to sell not only short courses but also degree programs—at just the moment when workers are looking to learn and grow their careers.

 6. Adidas and Allbirds